SirKentTheGr/ForcePOINT/Engineer_Course_Notes/Day1.md

     - 3 or more certified network interfaces for Inline IPS or Layer 2 Firewall

   - Master Engine:
-    - Each Master Engine must run on a seperate physical NGFW device
+    - Each Master Engine must run on a separate physical NGFW device
     - All the Virtual Security Engines hosted by a Master Engine or Master Engine Cluser must hae the same role and the same Failure Mode

   - Compliance Limitations: